 Philadelphia Rabbit Veterinarian

-Rabbits should always be kept in a safe place where they can live, sleep, eat and rest as well as to go to the bathroom.
+Rabbits should always be kept in a safe place where they can live, sleep, eat and rest, as well as go to the bathroom.
 You can take your rabbit out to play and run around in a “rabbit-proof” environment, but remember, the rabbit is a nibbler and a chewer.
-They will gnaw on anything including books on a shelf, furniture, and wires.
-Household hazards can be fatal, it is always important to know where your bunny is and what they are doing.
+They will gnaw on anything, including books on a shelf, furniture, and wires.
+Household hazards can be fatal, and it is always important to know where your bunny is and what they are doing.

-When handling your bunny ALWAYS support their rear end and hind legs.
-A rabbit has an extremely strong hind leg kick and can break their own back if they kick and their hind end is not supported.
-Children should sit on the floor with their bunny to learn how to hold and handle them, supporting its body and especially its hind legs like cradling a football.
-If a rabbit does not feel secure when it is held, it will try to jump away and may fall or hurt it’s back trying to get to a place they think is safer.
-Be aware that they have long toenails and can scratch while trying to hop away; they don’t mean to scratch, they are just trying to escape.
-This may take some time to get used to and is one of the reasons I personally do not recommend a rabbit for younger children.
-It takes some time and a bit of strength to handle a rabbit correctly, which can be difficult for smaller children.
+When handling your bunny, ALWAYS support its rear end and hind legs.
+A rabbit has a powerful hind leg kick and can break their own back if they kick, and their hind end is not supported.
+Children should sit on the floor with their bunny to learn how to hold and handle them, supporting their body and especially its hind legs like cradling a football.
+If a rabbit does not feel secure when held, it will try to jump away and may fall or hurt its back trying to get to a place they think is safer.
+Be aware that they have long toenails and can scratch while trying to hop away; they don’t mean to scratch; they are just trying to escape; this may take some time to get used to and is one reason I do not recommend a rabbit for younger children.
+It takes some time and a bit of strength to correctly handle a rabbit, which can be difficult for smaller children.

-Rabbits should ALWAYS have fresh water from a leak-proof water bottle which should be mounted on the OUTSIDE of their kennel facing in.
-This way they don’t chew through the plastic bottle and empty the water, possibly ingesting the plastic causing gastritis, and making a mess.
+Rabbits should ALWAYS have fresh water from a leak-proof water-bottle mounted on the OUTSIDE of their kennel facing in.
+This way, they don’t chew through the plastic bottle and empty the water, possibly ingesting the plastic, causing gastritis and making a mess.

-Rabbits are herbivorous, which means they eat hay, vegetables, grains, and some fruits, they should never be fed meat.
-The adult rabbit diet should be a majority of hay in loose and pelleted form, some types are timothy, prairie or oat.
-Pelleted diets such as Bunny Basic/T, Oxbow Pet Products, Forti-Diet Rabbit Timothy Blend Adult Rabbit Maintenance Formula, Kaytee Products.
-These are available in major pet stores that have an exotic animal section, or can be ordered online.
+Rabbits are herbivorous, which means they eat hay, vegetables, grains, and some fruits; they should never be fed meat.
+The adult rabbit diet should be a majority of hay in loose and pelleted form; some types are timothy, prairie, or oat.
+Pelleted foods such as Bunny Basic/T, Oxbow Pet Products, Forti-Diet Rabbit Timothy Blend Adult Rabbit Maintenance Formula, and Kaytee Products are available in major pet stores with exotic animals section or can be ordered online.
 Alfalfa hay is also available but is not recommended as it is lower in fiber and contains too much calcium.
-Calcium can cause urinary bladder stones, and calcium deposits in their kidneys.
-Straw is different from hay, it is only the outer portion of hay, and is of no nutritional value, however, it can be used for the bunny’s litter box.
+Calcium can cause urinary bladder stones and calcium deposits in their kidneys.
+Straw is different from hay.
+It is only the outer portion of hay and is of no nutritional value; however, it is useful for the bunny’s litter box.

-Rabbits should also have green, leafy vegetables which are to be added slowly to avoid a sudden change in their stool.
-These vegetables can include bell peppers (red, green and yellow), mustard and dandelion greens, carrots, beets, and broccoli tops, alfalfa sprouts, clover, parsley, spring mix lettuce (no iceberg), and cabbage.
+Rabbits should also have green, leafy vegetables added slowly to avoid a sudden change in their stool.
+These vegetables can include bell peppers (red, green, and yellow), mustard and dandelion greens, carrots, beets, broccoli tops, alfalfa sprouts, and clover, parsley, spring mix lettuce (no iceberg), and cabbage.

 As a treat, your bunny can have a piece of fruit such as apples, blackberries, blueberries, pineapple, melon, papaya, peaches, plums, pears, raspberries, or strawberries.
 These can be given a few times a week.
 Bananas and grapes are higher in their sugar content and should be saved for an occasional special treat and not recommended for an overweight rabbit.

 Rabbits need fiber every day to keep their GI tract moving and healthy.
 A bunny’s GI tract is similar to a horse or a guinea pig in which the digestion of the food takes place in their intestines.
-They are called “hind-gut fermenters” because the bacteria in their intestines “ferment” the fiber and vegetables eaten.
-This is how rabbits digest the nutrients that are absorbed into their system.
-Too many fruits cause an increase in sugar and can kill the bacteria.
-This can result in diarrhea, loss of fluids, dehydration, slowing of intestinal motility, and severe pain.
-Rabbits do not handle pain well at all and this can contribute to their death.
-Feeding a consistent diet of mostly hay and rabbit pellets, and some green leafy veggies is extremely important.
+They are called “hind-gut fermenters” because the bacteria in their intestines “ferment” the fiber and vegetables eaten; this is how rabbits digest the nutrients absorbed into their system.
+Too many fruits cause an increase in sugar and kill the bacteria, resulting in diarrhea, loss of fluids, dehydration, slowing of intestinal motility, and severe pain.
+Rabbits do not handle pain well at all, and this can contribute to their death.
+Feeding a consistent diet of mostly hay and rabbit pellets and some green leafy veggies is extremely important.

 If you watch your bunny late at night, you may see them curl up into a ball and “examine” their rear end.
-They are actually eating their “night poops” technically known as cecotropes.
+They are eating their “night poops,” technically known as cecotropes.
 These night poops contain a high concentration of good bacteria that your bunny needs to maintain a healthy GI tract; if they don’t eat these special poops, they will not be healthy.
-The cecotropes are smaller than the day poops and are mushier, shaped like a cluster of tiny grapes and have a moist sheen to them.
+The cecotropes are smaller than the day poops and are mushier, shaped like a cluster of tiny grapes, and have a moist sheen.
 So don’t be surprised if you see this sometimes.

-In keeping with good health, your rabbit should have an annual veterinary exam, to ensure that their weight is good, their teeth are healthy, their toenails are trimmed, and so their diet can be reviewed.
+In keeping with good health, your rabbit should have an annual veterinary exam to ensure that their weight is good, their teeth are healthy, their toenails are trimmed, and so their diet can be reviewed.
 Just like puppies and kittens, bunnies should be neutered or spayed as well, but for different reasons.
 Male bunnies may spray their urine, marking their territory like male cats.
-In addition, some male bunnies can become aggressive and more dominant when they mature.
+Some male bunnies can also become aggressive and more dominant when they mature.
 They also can have reproductive diseases, but to a lesser percentage than the female bunny.
-It is absolutely imperative to have a female bunny spayed to prevent uterine cancer.
+It is imperative to have a female bunny spayed to prevent uterine cancer.

 Female intact bunnies have a high chance of developing uterine cancer.
 This cancer metastasizes to their lungs, and sometimes the first sign of a problem is difficulty breathing.
 At this stage, it is too late to save the bunny.
 So spay your female bunny to avoid this heartbreaking disease.
 Female bunnies should be spayed after they are 6 months old.

-Another health issue that can show up is tooth “points”.
+Another health issue that can show up is tooth “points.”
 Rabbits have continuously growing teeth.
-When a rabbit eats they actually grind their food, as opposed to chewing it, wearing down their teeth in the process.
-If their teeth are misaligned, they eventually develop “points” resulting in drooling and dropping their hay and pellets.
-This problem shows up because of genetics, and sometimes doesn’t develop until the rabbit is over 2 years old.
-A bunny can have a malocclusion of just its 2 front incisors or their cheek teeth can also be misaligned.
+When a rabbit eats, they grind their food instead of chewing it, wearing down their teeth in the process.
+If their teeth are misaligned, they eventually develop “points,” resulting in drooling and dropping their hay and pellets.
+This problem shows up because of genetics and sometimes doesn’t develop until the rabbit is over 2 years old.
+A bunny can have a malocclusion of just its 2 front incisors, or their cheek teeth can also be misaligned.
 This is one of the items which should be checked at an annual exam.

 As a rabbit gets older, regular blood work should be run yearly to look for underlying diseases such as kidney and liver disease.
 In my career, I have seen many older rabbits, the oldest being 15 years old.